List of Kamen Rider Geats characters: Girori

 Girori (ギロリ) is the salon concierge of the DGP who is later revealed to be the organization's masked Game Master.
 Realizing that Ace is using his winning streak to the infiltrate the DGP, despite managing to conceal his true position when Ace used his wish from winning the "Encounter" DGP to make the man his father, Girori decides to have him eliminated in the next tournament with Win's help.
 When Ace outwits Win, Girori decides to break the rules and abuse his position to intervene personally by becoming Kamen Rider Glare during the "Conspiracy" DGP's penultimate round and force an unwilling Win to eliminate Ace.
 Upon learning Ace planned ahead and had himself reinstated with full knowledge of Girori's identity, the latter abuses his position to arrange for Keiwa and Neon to kill Ace for him, but they expose him during a broadcast, leading to Niramu firing Girori.
-Upon his return in finale of DGP, Girori ultimately learns the truth about the dark side of the organization and joins Ace's side.
+Upon his return in the DGP's finale, Girori ultimately learns the truth about the dark side of the organization and joins Ace's side.
 Once Suel is killed, Girori voluntarily lets himself be erased alongside other DGP staffs who are loyal to Suel.

 Utilizing the Vision Driver, Girori can transform into the black-colored Kamen Rider Glare (仮面ライダーグレア, Kamen Raidā Gurea).
 While transformed, he gains the use of five Hypnoray (ヒュプノレイ, Hyupunorei) drones, which can attach onto other Riders to force them into serving as his GM Rider (GMライダー, Jī Emu Raidā) puppets and become living bombs, for combat assistance.

 Girori is portrayed by Shugo Oshinari (忍成 修吾, Oshinari Shūgo).